Homotopies in Grothendieck fibrations: Introduction

-The elements of $\Ob\C$ are called the \emph{0-cells} (or objects) of $\C$, and the objects and morphisms of the categories $\HOM_\C(A,B)$ are called the \emph{1-cells} (or morphisms) and \emph{2-cells} of $\C$, respectively.
+We will be dealing with \emph{2-categories}.
+Given a 2-category $\C$ and objects $A,B\in\Ob\C$, we denote by $\HOM_\C(A,B)$ the corresponding Hom category.
 Each 2-category has an \emph{underlying} category, obtained by disregarding the 2-cells.
 Conversely, given a category $\C$, we can talk about a \emph{2-category structure} on $\C$, meaning a 2-category with underlying category $\C$ -- this will be our preoccupation in Part~\ref{sec:proof}.

-The main example of a 2-category is $\Cat$ -- the 2-category of categories -- having categories as 0-cells, functors as 1-cells, and natural transformations as 2-cells.
-For categories $\C$ and $\D$, $\HOM_{\Cat}(\C,\D)$ is the usual category of functors, and composition $\HOM_{\Cat}(\C,\D)\times\HOM_\Cat(\D,\cat{E})\to\HOM_\Cat(\C,\cat{E})$ is given on 1-cells by the usual composition of functors, and on 2-cells by ``horizontal composition'' of natural transformations (see \cite[p.~42]{cwm}).

-Let us briefly discuss issues of ``size''.
-A \emph{category} for us will always consist of a \emph{set} (as opposed to a class) of objects and a \emph{set} of morphisms (and similarly with 2-categories).
-When we need to speak of ``large'' categories -- as we did above in describing the 2-category $\Cat$, and as we will again in Part~\ref{sec:classical-2cat}, when we discuss the category $\Top$ -- we are implicitly fixing a universe $U$, and speaking of the set of all categories, topological spaces, etc., which are elements of $U$.
-In some cases -- for example when we talk about the pseudo-functor (see Definition~\ref{defn:psf}) associated to a ``large'' fibration -- we will need to fix two universes $U_1\in{}U_2$, so that our pseudo-functor goes, for example, from the category of ``$U_1$-small'' topological spaces to the 2-category of ``$U_2$-small'' categories.